Key takeaways

 Executive Summary

 Viola is a privacy-first voice assistant built by a solo developer in Wisconsin as an alternative to corporate voice assistants.
-The core promise: your voice never leaves your device, there are no ads, and no upsells.
-It's designed to be a home assistant that works for you, not for shareholders.
+The core promise: your voice stays on your device by default, there are no ads, and no upsells.
+Since this profile's original date (February 2026), Viola has moved from closed beta to a launched product — a Microsoft-signed Windows desktop app is downloadable today, and the feature set has expanded well beyond music and calendar into smart home control, phone calls, and browser automation.
+Its tagline now: "Switch your assistant.
+Keep everything else."

 | Attribute | Value |